shahzadrasul/terraformbyshahzad/README.md

 # IAM users and roles written in Terraform
 # Lambda function written in Python to strip image from its exif data
 # Jenkinsfile to run the Terraform job with Slack notification
-# SNS topic & SNS notifcation for Lambda to build it's Python code.
+# SNS topic & SNS notifcation to take changes from S3 object put in S3 bucket for Lambda to build it's Python code.